Audit Trails module

 - Only accessible to appropriately privileged personnel.

-Record Recall is an extension of the audit trail functionality, enabling authorised users to roll back a record to an earlier version.
+Record Recall is an extension of the audit trail functionality, enabling authorized users to roll back a record to an earlier version.

 Note: Details about Record Recall can be found here.